fedspendingtransparency/data-act-broker-backend/FileLogic.md

 # File A Generation

-File A is generated using SF133 data submitted by agencies
+File A is generated using SF133 data submitted by agencies.
+TAS and monetary amounts are gathered using the period and year provided.

 ## TAS Selection